alphagov/government-service-design-manual/Copy and content/wordstoavoid.md

 #Words to avoid
 A collection of words and phrases to avoid in the creation of policies.
-To be used in conjunction with the GOV.UK Style Guide
+To be used in conjunction with the [GOV.UK Style Guide](http://gsdm.herokuapp.com/handbook/32/).

 ##Guidance